informatics-lab/blog/_posts/2017/2017-07-21-lab-manifesto.md

 ## 8. No free rides

-The Lab is a hard-working close-knit team - you can't get a free ride, and there is nowhere to hide.
-We'll do all we can to help you perform, but if aren't self-motivated to work with us, then perhaps this isn't the place for your.
+The Lab is a hard-working close-knit team, and we rely upon each other - there is no room to coast here.
+We'll do eveything we can to support you and help you perform at your best, but if aren't self-motivated to work with us, then perhaps this isn't the place for your.

 ## 9. Spirit of the law not letter of the law